pereznetworks/My-Tic-Tac-Toe-Game/README.md

     The game starts with player X, and the X player label is active.
     When active the box is highlighted with the player X's BLUE color.

-    EXTRA CREDIT # 1

-        Player Names.

-        Player X name input appears on left, Player O name input on the right.

-        The start screen will not switch to the game board screen, if both players name inputs are blank.

-        On clicking 'start game', if both players name are blank... the player X name input is highlighted with an placeholder prompting for at least 1 player name.

-        At least 1 player name must be entered in player X or O.
-        The player names are then presented with X and O label The name of the player who wins is presented on the finish-win screen.

-        EXTRA CREDIT # 3

-          If only 1 player name is entered... the computer plays the player with no name.

-            So the computer can play both X or O, but the UI assumes... most humans will want to play the game as X, with first turn.

-            More on the computer player below under # Extra Credits.

 # Board Screen - Game play:

     The game play following these rules: